rajpatil197/OPD-Management-System/Readme.txt

 Proper structured responses and validation checks.

 Database Integration
-CRUD operations with MySQL/MongoDB/any DB you used.
+CRUD operations with MySQL used.